Journal of the Siam Society: Editorship

+French scholar George Cœdès was the first editor of the Journal of the Siam Society.

 The Rules adopted in 1904 provided for the management of the journal as follows:

 A Journal shall be published, when practicable, every six months.
 Four of the Officers, appointed by the Council, shall form the committee of publication, charged with the editing of the Journal and the preparing of papers for publication in the same.
 One of the members of such Committee shall be appointed presiding officer.
 The Journal shall comprise a selection of the papers read before the Society, the Report of the Council and Treasurer, and such other matter as the Council may deem it expedient to publish.